B20 Native Token Standard

 Section titled “Address derivation”A B20 address is deterministic and carries its variant inline:

-[10-byte B20 prefix][1-byte variant][9-byte keccak256(deployer, salt)]Because the variant lives in the address, it’s recoverable without an RPC call.
+[10-byte B20 prefix][1-byte variant][9-byte keccak256(deployer, salt)]Because the variant lives in the address, it’s recoverable without an RPC call — read byte 10 (zero-indexed) to learn the token type.
 The factory also exposes getB20Address(variant, deployer, salt), isB20(addr), and isB20Initialized(addr).

 initCalls semantics